simon-zumbrunnen/home-assistant.io/source/dashboards/features.markdown

 ## Media player volume

-Widget that displays a slider to select the volume for a [media player](/integrations/media_player).
+Widget that displays a slider to control the volume for a [media player](/integrations/media_player).

 <p class='img'>
   <img src='/images/dashboards/features/media_player_volume.png' alt='Screenshot of the tile card with media player volume feature'>